Ali90922/Databases-Chogolisa/Readme.md

 ### How to Run the Interface
 1. **Ensure you have the necessary files:**
-    - `Ensure you are in the root directory of the project (/Databases-Chogolisa).`
+    - `Ensure you are in the Interface directory of the project (Databases-Chogolisa/Interface).`

 2. **Run the interface using the 'make' command**
     - Ensure you have Python installed. (this runs on aviary without any installations)